milistu/DevOpsWithDocker/part_1/exercise_11/README.md

 # EXERCISE 1.11: SPRING 🤔
-Create a Dockerfile for an old Java Spring project that can be found in the [course](https://github.com/docker-hy/material-applications/tree/main/spring-example-project) repository](https://github.com/docker-hy/material-applications/tree/main/spring-example-project).
+Create a Dockerfile for an old Java Spring project that can be found in the [course repository](https://github.com/docker-hy/material-applications/tree/main/spring-example-project).

 The setup should be straightforward with the README instructions.
 Tips to get you started:

-Use [openjdk image](https://hub.docker.com/_/openjdk) `FROM openjdk:_tag_` to get Java instead of installing it manually.
+There are many options for running Java, you may use eg. [amazoncorretto](https://hub.docker.com/_/amazoncorretto) `FROM amazoncorretto:_tag_` to get Java instead of installing it manually.
 Pick the tag by using the README and Docker Hub page.

 You've completed the exercise when you see a 'Success' message in your browser.